minetest-mirrors/mobs_monster/readme.md

 Spiders

-- Snowy spiders are found on higher cold areas, Tarantula's in higher jungle, Cave spider below -20 and Mese spider near areas containing the ore and Crystal spiders only in Ethereal's crystal biomes.
+- Snowy spiders are found on higher cold areas, spitting Tarantula's in higher jungle, small Cave spider below -20 and Mese spider near areas containing the ore and Crystal spiders only in Ethereal's crystal biomes.
 Some are docile during the daytime and will drop string when killed.

 Stone Monster